Cyclical Sector Timing in Germany: 8.24% CAGR, +2.41% Alpha Over DAX (XETRA, 2001-2024)

 |---|---|---|

-The near-zero excess (-0.41%) and best-in-class Sharpe among developed markets tell a consistent story: German cyclical timing tracked the broad market closely but with less volatility.
-The 54.72% down capture is meaningful protection.
-The 86.14% up capture means most of the upside is retained.
+The 2.41% annual alpha over the DAX and best-in-class Sharpe among developed markets tell a consistent story.
+German cyclical timing outperformed the local benchmark with less volatility.
+The 39.5% down capture is meaningful protection.
+The 82.88% up capture means most of the upside is retained.

 The signal worked reliably in Germany because German industrial companies have relatively transparent revenue cycles.
 Export orders, manufacturing PMI, and infrastructure contracts create leading indicators that FY revenue data confirms with a lag.
 The 45-day data lag still captures the trend direction.